tomdstone/StateSpaceDynamics.jl/README.md

 - [ssm](https://github.com/lindermanlab/ssm) : A python package for state space models.

-- [dynamax](https://github.com/probml/dynamax): A python package built on JAX for state space modelling (supercedes ssm).
+- [dynamax](https://github.com/probml/dynamax) : A python package built on JAX for state space modelling (supercedes ssm).

+- [somata](https://github.com/mh105/somata) : A python package for State-space oscillator modeling and time series analysis.
+Designed with EEG in mind.

 ## Contributing
 If you would like to contribute, report a bug, request a new feature, or simply give feedback, please feel free to [open an issue](https://github.com/depasquale-lab/StateSpaceDynamics.jl/issues) and we will get back to you in a timely manner.